 Tender, fluffy and just sweet enough, this delicious gluten free blueberry cake is wholesome enough to serve for breakfast!

-Fluffy, vanilla-and-lemon-scented and not too sweet, this gluten free blueberry cake is the perfect summertime dessert.
-The best part?
-It is wholesome enough to serve as an occasional breakfast.
+This gluten-free blueberry cake is the perfect summertime dessert.
+It’s fluffy, vanilla-and-lemon-scented, and not too sweet.
+In fact, I consider it wholesome enough to serve as an occasional breakfast.

-This cake is made from almond flour (which is basically almonds), eggs, honey (just 1/2 cup) and blueberries.
+This cake is made from almond flour (which is basically blanched ground almonds), eggs, honey (just 1/2 cup) and blueberries.
 These are the main ingredients.
-No artificial anything, no grains, no junk.
+No artificial anything, no inflammatory wheat, no white sugar.

 - ½ tablespoon unsalted butter for pan